What's the brightest HID bulb color? Understanding HID headlight color temperatures and Kelvin light charts.

 If you’re considering blue or purple lights, you should be ready to compromise on brightness because these are for aesthetics.

-These bulbs emit a powerful light-blue beam, which will only be marginally brighter than your stock halogens but will definitely look good.
+These bulbs emit a powerful light-blue beam, which will only be marginally brighter than your stock halogens but will look good.

 Blue (10000K)